pipelinelabo/datalaiq-wiki/admin/admin.md

-# Gravwell Administration
+# DatalaiQ Administration

-This section discusses the administration of a Gravwell system.
+This section discusses the administration of a DatalaiQ system.

 [Managing users and groups](users.md)
 [Updating licenses](license.md)